amayes61/carpenters-shelter-site/README.md

    cd carpenters-shelter-site
 2. Then Change Directories into the location where you downloaded the GIT.
 3. Then go to the following folder carpentersshelter.org and open the index.html in a web browser.
+4. The location of the index.html will be C:\<Location-of-CODE>\ShelterProject\carpentersshelter.org\Index.html